 Reason 2 Not To Get A Pekingese

-Besides, they are a breed known as a brachycephalic, which means they have difficulty breathing due to their too short nose.
+Besides, they are a breed known as brachycephalic, which means they have difficulty breathing due to their too short nose.
 It is usual for Pekingese to have obstructions to breathing and to snore when they sleep.
-You should take precautions when exercising or letting the dog play with toys that can make breathing even more difficult because it could have other, more severe consequences for its health.
+It would be best if you took precautions when exercising or letting the dog play with toys that can make breathing even more difficult because it could have other, more severe consequences for its health.

 If you want a loyal, brave, independent, calm dog that requires minimal exercise to feel good, this breed would be a good option.

 Because the Pekingese can be noisy (snoring, heavy breathing), although not as loud as the French Bulldog, it is essential to know this before adopting it.
 However, this is usually more humorous than annoying.
 This lion-like, short-legged dog will be a loyal companion you will cherish.

 Similar Dog Breeds